 The Civil Rights Act of 1964 was passed 50 years ago.
 A long time has passed and many people cannot relate to life prior to the Civil Rights Act, prior to Brown v.
-Board of Education and prior to all of the related legislation that provided equal rights for minorities and for women.
-While I can’t remember Brown v.
-Board of Education being decided, I try to describe how different life was in the 60s and younger people simply can’t relate.
-It is even difficult for me to recall just how different the law was and how differently people were treated from today.
+Board of Education, and prior to all of the related legislation that provided equal rights for minorities and for women.
+While I can’t remember whether Brown v.
+Board of Education is decided, I try to describe how different life was in the 60s and younger people simply can’t relate.
+It is even difficult for me to recall just how different the law was and how different people were treated today.

 We need to remember the words of Martin Luther King: “Human progress is neither automatic nor inevitable…Every step toward the goal of justice requires sacrifice, suffering, and struggle..the tireless exertion and passionate concern of dedicated individuals.